swiftlang/swift-org-website/getting-started/cli-swiftpm/index.md

 import Figlet
 ~~~

-This line means that we can now use the `Figlet` module that the `swift-figlet` package exports.
+This line means that we can now use the `Figlet` module that the `example-package-figlet` package exports.

 ## A small application